COVID-19 Help & Advice

 2. HAVE YOUR STAFF BEEN VACCINATED AGAINST CORONAVIRUS?

-All 4Life Healthcare staff have been offered the approved COVID-19 vaccine, with many having received their second dose of the vaccine.
+All 4Life Healthcare staff have been offered the approved COVID-19 vaccine, with many having received their full dose of the vaccine.

 3. HOW IS 4LIFE HEALTHCARE PROTECTING HEALTH CARE STAFF FROM CATCHING CORONAVIRUS?

 We understand that many or our clients, both new and existing, may have concerns or worries about the possibility of catching coronavirus from our staff.
+All staff are tested on a daily basis for COVID-19, prior to their days work, and any staff showing symptoms will be removed from the rota to stop the risk of infection.
 However, we are taking extra precautions with the strictest of measures in place to ensure that this is avoided.

 All staff are fully trained in Infection Prevention and Control, with any new recruits undergoing this training immediately on enrolment to 4Life Healthcare.
 We also educate and thoroughly train our staff on the government guidance for the delivery of homecare to adults in our community.

-We employ strict social distancing measures at our headquarters, doing all we can to minimise staff movement and visits to the office, and reducing the contact between healthcare workers, wherever possible.
+We follow current government guidelines, doing all we can to minimise staff movement and visits to the office, and reducing the contact between healthcare workers, wherever possible.

 4. HOW IS 4LIFE HEALTHCARE PROTECTING MYSELF AND MY LOVED ONE FROM CATCHING CORONAVIRUS?